Parrycys/tp/docs/DeveloperGuide.md

 * `CsvAddressBookStorage` and `VcfAddressBookStorage` — Implementations of AddressBookStorage with methods tailored to the target filetypes
 * `CsvAdaptedPerson` and `VcfAdaptedPerson` — Adapted Person classes with datatypes suitable to be stored in the target filetype
 * `CsvSerializableAddressBook` and `VcfSerializableAddressBook` — Holds Adapted Persons for processing in implementations of AddressBookStorage
-* `VcfMapper` — Contains static methods to convert `VcfAdaptedPerson`s to Vcard objects
+* `VcfMapper` — Contains static methods to convert `VcfAdaptedPerson`s to vCard objects

 #### Sequence flow of Export to CSV feature
 <puml src="diagrams/ExportSequenceDiagram.puml" alt="ExportSequenceDiagram.puml" />